LLNL/HPCCEA/2020/Genders/gendersdb_pkg/TUTORIAL.md

 Will only print unique values of an attribute that exist on databse.
 ` gendersdb -vv [attr] `
 Same as -V exept that it prints the node name with it

+#more

+` gendersdb -l [node]`
+If node is specified will print all of the genders on a node,otherwise all of the genders in database.